project-chip/connectedhomeip/examples/lock-app/efr32/README.md

 ## Building

-### Note

-A consensus within the CHIP organization was reached to move from Make/Automake to the GN/Ninja build system.
-As a result we are no longer supporting Make inside the lock-app example.
-While the Makefile can stil be used to compile the example, the output binary will be lacking key features (e.g. OpenThread).

 -   Download the [sdk_support](https://github.com/SiliconLabs/sdk_support) from
     GitHub and export the path with :

             $ export EFR32_SDK_ROOT=<Path to cloned git repo>
-            $ export EFR32_BOARD=BRD4161A

 -   Download the
     [Simplicity Commander](https://www.silabs.com/mcu/programming-options)